kkirchheim/pytorch-ood/paper/paper.md

 The core architectural principle of `pytorch-ood` is interface unification.
 All methods implement a shared `Detector` abstraction with a `predict()` method for mapping inputs to outlier scores and, where needed, an optional `fit()` method for calibration or training.

-Beyond this common interface, the library provides specialized detector types such as `LogitDetector` and `FeatureDetector`, which differ by the representation they consume rather than by their external API.
+Beyond this common interface, the library provides specialized detector types such as `LogitDetector` and `FeatureDetector`, which offer additional variants of fitting and predictions, differing by the kind of representation they consume.
-For instance, logit-based detectors operate directly on model outputs, while feature-based detectors use intermediate representations.
+For instance, logit-based detectors have the avility to operate directly on model outputs, while feature-based detectors can consume intermediate representations.
 This separation makes detectors easy to interchange in experiments and enables computational reuse, since extracted logits or features can be shared across multiple methods.

 ![architecture](arch.png)

+## Benchmarking

+Additionally, we define a benchmark interface that takes exposes an `evaluate()` method, which takes a detector.
+This interface allows to easily reproduce benchmarks from different papers.

 # Comparison to existing tools